Sperm retrieval – PESA & TESA

 is the collection of sperm through a fine needle directly from the epididymis, where sperm is stored, after it is formed in the testes.

 is the collection of sperm from a biopsy or several biopsies from the testicular tissue after making a small incision in the scrotal skin.

 Microsurgical epididymal sperm aspiration (MESA):

 It is a variation of PESA in which the individual epididymal tubes are isolated by incising the scrotal skin, the tissue is observed under the microscope, and the epididymal fluid is aspirated from areas having maximum sperm density.

-These are carried out as a day care procedure requiring only a few hours stay in hospital.
-It is carried out under local anaesthetic that may be combined with a light general anaesthetic.
+These are carried out as a day care procedure requiring only a few hours stay in a hospital.
+It is carried out under local anesthetic that may be combined with a light general anesthetic.

 Once the specimen is obtained, it is checked to make sure that sperms are present.
 The material collected with sperm will be frozen and place in storage for use at a later stage.
 These specimens are then thawed and used to inject the eggs obtained during IVF treatment using the technique of ICSI.
 If surgical retrieval of sperm is successful, usually enough sperm is obtained for several cycles of treatment (if required).

 You can get back to work within 4-5 days.
 It is advised to wear scrotal support for 48 hours to protect the scrotum and testes.
 The stitches need not be removed; they will dissolve within 14 days.